01. Most Organisations Do Not Collapse

 Tuesday, 06 January 2026

+When people talk about organisational failure, they tend to imagine dramatic events.
+A scandal.
+A product recall.
+A financial crisis.
+A public resignation.
+Something happens and the organisation falls apart.
+The event becomes the explanation.
 It is a satisfying story because it suggests that failure arrives suddenly.
-That there was a moment before the problem and a moment after it.
-That if only different decisions had been made, catastrophe might have been avoided.
+There was a moment before the problem and a moment after it.
+If only different decisions had been made, catastrophe might have been avoided.

 The reality is less dramatic and far more dangerous.

-Drift rarely attracts attention because it rarely announces itself.
+Most organisations do not fail because of a single event.
+By the time the event arrives, the decline is often well advanced.
+The scandal, accident or crisis is frequently the consequence rather than the cause.
+The real cause is usually less visible.
 It appears in small compromises and seemingly reasonable decisions.
 A deadline slips.
 A process is bypassed.
 A difficult conversation is postponed.
 A quality issue is accepted.
-A standard is relaxed because circumstances are difficult and there are more urgent matters demanding attention.
+A standard is relaxed because circumstances are difficult and more urgent matters demand attention.

+Viewed in isolation, each decision makes sense.
+That is what makes drift so difficult to recognise.
 Nobody arrives at work intending to lower the standard.
 Nobody gathers the leadership team and proposes a plan for mediocrity.
-The change happens gradually.
 Expectations adjust.
 Exceptions become normal.
 Temporary arrangements become permanent.
 Workarounds become process.
+People adapt.
+Organisations adapt.
+Eventually the standard itself changes, often without anybody noticing.

-The danger is that drift is often mistaken for stability.
-The organisation is still operating.
+The danger is that drift is frequently mistaken for stability.
 Customers are still buying.
 Meetings are still taking place.
 Reports are still being written.
 Production is still moving.
 Activity creates the appearance of progress.
+For a time, everything appears fine.
+Then the gap begins to emerge.
+The organisation is no longer what it once was.
+More importantly, it is no longer what it could have been.

 Over time, organisations become exactly what they tolerate.

-At that point, leaders often begin searching for answers.
+At that point, leaders begin searching for answers.
 Why has performance declined?
 Why has accountability weakened?
 Why does progress feel harder than it once did?
+The temptation is to search for a single cause.

 Usually there isn't one.